bswnth48/gitanalytics/memory-bank/progress.md

 # Progress: Git Analytics CLI

-## Current Status: Version 0.1.0 (Implementing Advanced Analytics)
+## Current Status: Version 0.2.0 (Productivity Features Complete)

-The core MVP is stable.
-Development is now focused on adding advanced analytical features to enhance the tool's productivity.
+All planned productivity features have been implemented.
+The tool is now highly capable of generating intelligent, structured, and insightful reports from any Git repository that follows Conventional Commits.

 ## What Works